-The application must be submitted electronically using the link on the CJCC's website at http:// cjcc.georgia.gov/funding-opportunities.
-The application should include the following: proposal narrative, Detailed Budget Worksheet in Excel format, application budget narrative, and application attachments with all signature pages.
+The application must be submitted electronically using the link on the CJCC's website at http://cjcc.georgia.gov/funding-opportunities.
+The application should include the following: application narrative, Detailed Budget Worksheet in Excel format, application budget narrative, and application attachments with all signature pages.
 All of the aforementioned proposal documents (except the Detailed Budget Worksheet) are required to be submitted electronically as a PDF by scanning and uploading the documents to Formstack.
-The Detailed Budget Worksheet is to be submitted as an Excel document by uploading the document to Formstack.
-The application must follow the outline as described on page 25 of this RFP, beginning with the application face sheet (Attachment A-1).
+Please click here to apply.
+The application must follow the outline as described on page 23 of this RFP, beginning with the application face sheet (Attachment A-1).
 The proposal package must be completed and submitted in accordance with RFP guidelines for submission.